rajdeeprath/poor-man-transcoder/README.md

 # ffmpeg-transcoder

-Transcoder for live stream to be used with red5 / wowza ( java based rtmp servers )
+Transcoder for live streams to be used with red5 / wowza ( java based rtmp servers )